-Michael Santo of the Order Sons and Daughters of Italy says the lynching in 1891 and responses to it prompted Italy to close its embassy in the U.S., followed by a reciprocal U.S. Embassy closing in Italy.
+“This has been a longstanding wound,” said Michael Santo of the Order Sons and Daughters of Italy.
+The lynching in 1891 and responses to it prompted Italy to close its embassy in the U.S., followed by a reciprocal U.S. Embassy closing in Italy, he said.

-He says that when representatives asked the city earlier this year for an apology, Mayor LaToya Cantrell embraced the idea.
-He says she appointed Human Relations Commission head Vincenzo Pasquantonio as liaison.
+Santo said that when the city was asked earlier this year for an apology, Mayor LaToya Cantrell embraced the idea, appointing Human Relations Commission head Vincenzo Pasquantonio as liaison.

-The city and Italian American organizers say the apology proclamation will be presented April 12 at the city’s American Italian Cultural Center.
+The proclamation will be presented at the city’s American Italian Cultural Center, organizers said.